-- 8a) An official WCA competition must: - 8a1) Be approved by the WCA Board. - 8a2) Follow the WCA Regulations. - 8a3) Have a designated WCA Delegate in attendance. - 8a4) Be announced on the WCA website at least two weeks before the start of the competition. - 8a6) Be publicly accessible. - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2, Generation 3 Pro Timer, or Generation 4 Pro Timer) for time measurement. - 8a8) Be open to all who wish to compete.
-Restrictions must be approved by the WCA Board and clearly stated when the competition is announced. - 8f) If WCA Regulations are not correctly observed during a competition, results may be modified at the discretion of the WCA Board.
+- 8a) An official WCA competition must:

+- 8a1) Be approved by the WCA Board.

+- 8a2) Follow the WCA Regulations.

+- 8a3) Have a designated WCA Delegate in attendance.

+- 8a4) Be announced on the WCA website at least four weeks before the start of the competition.
+Exception: In special cases, competitions may be announced up to two weeks before, at the discretion of the WCA Board.

+- 8a6) Be publicly accessible.

+- 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2, Generation 3 Pro Timer, or Generation 4 Pro Timer) for time measurement.

+- 8a8) Be open to all who wish to compete.

+- 8f) If WCA Regulations are not correctly observed during a competition, results may be modified at the discretion of the WCA Board.